-In the above picture, we can see Mayo at the (old) Town Hall on Brisbane’s second Wattle Day in July 1914.
+Mayo can be seen at the (old) Town Hall (illustrated) on Brisbane’s second Wattle Day in July 1914.
 Mayo is dressed as a wattle maid in the centre foreground.
 The Mayoress of Brisbane and the Central Committee of the Queensland Wattle Day League accompany her.

 Mayo and Lahey were active in Queensland art affairs over a long period, both were involved with the Queensland Art Gallery in various capacities and helped to establish the Queensland Art Fund (founded in 1929) with the aim of acquiring major works for the Gallery’s collection.